Anti-anxiety Drugs

 Popular Meds

-Medications for anti-anxiety are often called tranquilizers and they work by slowing down your central nervous system.
-These are the most popular of all medications for relief from anxiety symptoms.
+Medications for anxiety are sometimes called minor-tranquilizers, and they work in part by slowing down your central nervous system.
+These are some of the most popular of all medications for relief from anxiety symptoms.
 Sometimes they are also prescribed as muscle relaxants or as sleeping aids.

 Fast Acting